jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 However, if an exception occurs duing the transaction, the changes will be rolled back and a **ROLLBACK** will be displayed instead.

 We also want to insert the order items into the `order_items` table, and associate them with the `new_order_id` we just created.
-To do that, we need another INSERT query that inserts a set of rows.
+To do that, we need another `INSERT` query that inserts a set of rows using a list of dictionaries as bound parameters.
 Putting both insert queries together, your function should now look like this:

 ```py